khawkins98/all-the-stations/about.md

 We aim to answer all these questions, sharing the entire story with you along the way, to capture a unique moment in European transport history.

+## Rules

-### What counts as having visited each station?
+### What counts as a station?

 1. There are 144 stations on the Iarnród Éireann network and 54 stations on Northern Ireland Railways, giving us a total of 198 stations to visit.
 2. The stations along the Luas tram system in Dublin do not count towards the official stations total.
 However, because we surpassed our original Kickstarter funding goal, we now have capacity to travel along it and make a bonus video about the system.
 3. We will not be including any disused sections on the network (e.g the Waterford to Rosslare line) where the track and stations are still in place but services no longer run.

+### What counts as having visited each station?

+1. At each station we must either arrive or leave on a scheduled train that is timetabled to stop.
+Fast trains that pass through do not count.
+2. We do not have to leave the train at every station, but we will get off at some of the most interesting stations to capture footage of the surrounding areas.
+3. Unlike England, Wales and Scotland, Ireland has no request stops, so there's no special rule this time to have to deal with them!

+And finally, it’s not a race to do this in the fastest time possible, it’s a team effort between two people to cover all the stations, with the cameras rolling.

 More of your questions are answered over on the Kickstarter page <a href="https://www.kickstarter.com/projects/562621903/all-the-stations/faqs" target="new">in the FAQ section</a>, have a read!

-And finally, it’s not a race to do this in the fastest time possible, it’s a team effort between two people to cover all the stations, with the cameras rolling.

 ## Crowd Funding

-Our journey will being in April 2019 and has been made possible through overwhelming public support.
-We launched <a href="https://www.kickstarter.com/projects/562621903/all-the-stations-ireland/" target="new">a Kickstarter campaign in February</a> and in <strong>under an hour</strong> reached our initial target of £14,500 and then went on to to raise £26,350 in total which will allow us to create more content than originally planned.
-We acknowledge that this is a generous total allows us to produce rich and engaging video content for everyone to watch and enjoy.
+Our journey will begin in April 2019 and has been made possible through overwhelming public support.
+We launched <a href="https://www.kickstarter.com/projects/562621903/all-the-stations-ireland/" target="new">a Kickstarter campaign in February</a> and in <strong>under an hour</strong> reached our initial target of £14,500 in under one hour.
+We went on to raise £26,350 in total which will allow us to produce more rich and engaging content for everyone to enjoy.
+We would like to say a big thank you to all our supporters.